-Staffbase has an administration interface which allows you to decide who is allowed to publish content and makes the process easy.
-With this solutions you are able to keep things as they are for your intranet users by embedding parts of the news from the news app into the Intranet.
-The challenge in this case is to establish Single-Sign-On.
-On your intranet your users already have an ID and passwords, if you now want to introduce SSO or the App, and exchange content back and forth, you ideally will also install SSO to the intranet in order to ensure usability.
+Staffbase has an administration interface which allows you to decide who is allowed to publish content, and it makes the publishing process easy.
+With this solution, you’re able to keep things as they are for your intranet users by embedding parts of the news from the news app into your intranet.
+The challenge in this case is to establish Single Sign-On.
+On your intranet, your users already have an ID and passwords.
+If you want to introduce SSO for your app and exchange content back and forth, you’ll ideally want to install SSO for your intranet in order to ensure usability.

 Use the desktop version of your app as your new intranet start page and link to your collaboration intranet from there.

-- An Internal Communications App- All You Need to Get Started
+- An Internal Communications App—8 Key Points to Get Started

 - The Top 10 IT Questions about the Staffbase Employee App

 - 10 Communication Challenges and How to Tackle Them with Your Own Branded Employee App